 Pros

 Another benefit is that when saline implants break, it is very obvious.
-Because the body absorbs saline through the barrier that forms around the implant capsule, the breast will rapidly “deflate” if the implant breaks.
+Because the body absorbs saline through the barrier that forms around the implant capsule, the natural breast tissue will rapidly “deflate” if the implant breaks.
 Within just a few days, the breast will have lost all the fullness associated with the implant.
 Thus, no detection system is needed.

 CONS